Victoria Park, Tower Hamlets: The People's Park

 In the latter half of the 19th Century, Victoria Park became an essential amenity for the working classes of the East End.
 For some East End children in the 1880s, this may have been the only large stretch of uninterrupted greenery they ever encountered.
 Facilities like the Bathing Pond (picture right) —later superseded by the park lido—would have introduced many to swimming in an era when many public baths (like that at Shacklewell) were still simply communal washing facilities.

 Victoria Park's reputation as the 'People's Park' grew as it became a centre for political meetings and rallies, perhaps exceeding in importance than the more well-known Hyde Park in this regard.
 The park occupies much of the space between Tower Hamlets — experiencing poverty in the 19th century and with a tradition of socialist and revolutionary agitation — and Hackney, more genteel, but heir to a legacy of religious dissent and non-conformism that led to its own brand of reformism.
 So there was a lot of activity at Speaker's Corners.

-Although any one could set up their own soapbox, the biggest crowds were usually drawn to 'star' socialist speakers such as William Morris and Annie Besant.
+Although anyone could set up their own soapbox, the biggest crowds were usually drawn to 'star' socialist speakers such as William Morris and Annie Besant.

 This description by J. H. Rosney, correspondent for Harper's Magazine (February 1888) evokes a scene:

 The tradition of public speaking in the park continued until well after the Second World War, and was still later reflected in politically oriented rock concerts, such as those held by Rock Against Racism and the Anti-Nazi League in the 1970s and 1980s.
-And it is still not uncommon for marches or demonstrations to begin or end in Victoria Park.
+It is still not uncommon for marches or demonstrations to begin or end in Victoria Park.

 On 26 June 2014, a campaign to revive the Speakers' Corner at Victoria Park was launched at a democratic theatre event held in Shoreditch Town Hall.
 Hosted by The People Speak, a participatory campaign and events group, 66 audience members deliberated over how to use the pooled cash revenue from their tickets, and eventually voted to recreate the well-known tradition of free speech and debate in Hyde Park in East London's Victoria Park.
-The campaign was to formally launch in July 2014.
+The campaign formally launched in July 2014.